sanjuthomas/kafka-connect-marklogic/README.md

 In distributed mode, if you run more than one worker per host, the ```rest.port``` settings must have different values for each instance.
 By default REST interface is available at 8083.

-## How to deploy the connector in Kafka?
+## How do you deploy the connector in Kafka?

-This is maven project.
+This is a maven project.
 To create an [uber](https://maven.apache.org/plugins/maven-shade-plugin/index.html) jar, execute the following maven goals.

 ```mvn clean compile package shade:shade install```